acousticainc/controller-script-api-docs/docs/getting-started/javascript-limitations.md

 # Available JavaScript Operators and Keywords

+The Scripting API uses a limited set of the Javascript language.
 This section covers the available operators and keywords in the Mixcraft script editor.

 ### Operators
 - Standard Javascript operators apply.